POLS 1140

 • Transmitted via socialization

-• Acts as a screen perceptual screen
+• Acts as a perceptual screen

 • Shapes policy beliefs and vote choice